Community Resources>

 Orange Shirt Day

-Orange Shirt Day is on September 30th and serves as a day to have meaningful conversations regarding all aspects of Residential Schools.
+Orange Shirt Day occurs annually on September 30th and serves as a day to have meaningful conversations regarding all aspects of Residential Schools.
 It is a day to remember, honour and to come together in the spirit of reconciliation.

 Learn more about Orange Shirt Day.